computing-in-the-liberal-arts/computing-in-the-liberal-arts.github.io/docs/index.md

-## SIGCSE Committee on Computing Education in Liberal Arts Colleges
+## SIGCSE Committee on Computing Education<br>in Liberal Arts Colleges

 The SIGCSE Committee on Computing Education in Liberal Arts Colleges was created in recognition that Computing programs at liberal arts colleges differ in a number of ways from programs at other institutions.
 Its activities focus on issues of concern to faculty and students within computing programs in a broadly defined liberal arts context.